jonluca/blog/_posts/2021-06-14-async-python-http.md

 I do a lot of web scraping in my spare time, and have been chasing down different formats and code snippets to make a large amount of network requests locally, with controls for rate limiting and error handling.

 I've gone through a few generations - I'll use this post to catalogue where I started and what I'm doing now.
+If you want to skip the post and just see the final code, [it can be found here](https://gist.github.com/jonluca/14fe99be6204f34cbd61c950b0faf3b1)

 ## Gen 1